Shohratgarh: Transport and Highways

+Healthcare

+Primary health requirements are serviced through government-backed Community Health Centres (CHCs) and primary clinics located within the tehsil.
+For advanced tertiary care, the population relies on the newly established Madhav Prasad Tripathi State Allopathic Medical College and Hospital located in the district headquarters of Siddharthnagar (Naugarh).

+Economy

+The economy is predominantly agrarian.
+However, being a border-adjacent commercial block, retail trading, power back-up dealerships, and agro-processing industries (especially around the regional Kalanamak rice under the One District One Product scheme) drive local business operations.

 Demographics

 As of 2011, the India census, the population of Shohratgarh town is 35000 and total population of this sub division is 420,532, with the sex ratio of 970 female per 1000 male.
 Males constitute about 52 percent of the total population and females 48 percent.
 The literacy rate of Shohratgarh town is about 78.08 percent, higher than the state average of 68 percent.
 Male literacy is 79.98 percent, and the female is 68.04 percent approx. In Shohratgarh, 15 percent of the population is under six years of age.

 Transport

 Shohratgarh railway station (station code–SOT) is located on the way to Gorakhpur from Gonda and connected to Gorakhpur Lucknow, Kanpur, Mumbai and New Delhi.
-The national highways - 730 are connected to this town from Kushinagar Gorakhpur and Balrampur sravasti pilibhit as the part of India-Japan Buddhist circuit project for the roadways facility of indian government.
+The national highways - 730 are connected to this town from Kushinagar Gorakhpur and Balrampur sravasti pilibhit as the part of India-Japan Buddhist circuit project for the roadways facility of Indian government.